ywamsendai/ywamsendai-wiki/docs/finances.md

 We encourage all of our team members to set monthly budgets and to record income and expenses.

 **Coming soon: links to budget template docs**

+## Taxes & State Pension

+It is important that all of our team members ask their local tax office for information on how to file taxes.
+It may be the case that you will be considered self employed and a proportion of your income would be taxable.
+Please do this before arrival.

+It may also be worth looking into whether you would like to pay into a state pension in your home country.
+You will be enrolled into the state pension in Japan as is required for all residents.
+As it tends to be fairly pricey, you will likely have the option of opting out of making contributions due to your low income.
+We do recommend you pay into a state pension in either your home country or Japan and that you budget accordingly.

+## Working in Japan

+As you will likely be on a Religious Workers Visa, there are rules about making money in Japan.

+You are permitted to earn money if the purpose is related to religious activities.
+For example, if a church pays you to teach English or make a website for them.

+If you wanted to earn supplimentary income while in Japan by other means unrelated to your missionary work, you must apply for a specific work permit.
+Though this would only be for work that does not take away your time or focus from your missionary activities.

+That's the legal side!
+Regardless, we expect that all of our team members will be fully supported financially to be in Japan.
+If you would like to apply for a work permit while in Japan, please discuss this with your assigned elder(s).